Mann–Whitney U test: Area-under-curve (AUC) statistic for ROC curves

-Note that this is the same definition as the common language effect size from the section above. i.e.: the probability that a classifier will rank a randomly chosen positive instance higher than a randomly chosen negative one (assuming 'positive' ranks higher than 'negative').
+Note that this is the same definition as the common language effect size, i.e. the probability that a classifier will rank a randomly chosen instance from the first group higher than a randomly chosen instance from the second group.

-Because of its probabilistic form, the U statistic can be generalised to a measure of a classifier's separation power for more than two classes:
+Because of its probabilistic form, the U statistic can be generalized to a measure of a classifier's separation power for more than two classes:

 Where c is the number of classes, and the Rk,ℓ term of AUCk,ℓ considers only the ranking of the items belonging to classes k and ℓ (i.e., items belonging to all other classes are ignored) according to the classifier's estimates of the probability of those items belonging to class k.
 AUCk,k will always be zero but, unlike in the two-class case, generally AUC_{k,ℓ} ≠ AUC_{ℓ,k}, which is why the M measure sums over all (k,ℓ) pairs, in effect using the average of AUCk,ℓ and AUCℓ,k.